SOM-Net: Unrolling the Subspace-based Optimization for Solving Full-wave Inverse Scattering Problems: Numerical and experimental results

 The fitting of induced current and the scattered field are shown in Fig. \ref{austria2J} and Fig. \ref{austria2ES}, respectively.
 The induced current is still from the first transmitter and the one for other transmitters are similar.
 Fig. \ref{austria2J} and Fig. \ref{austria2ES} show that the SOM-Net can accurately predict the induced current and the scattered field for ``Austria" profile with 25\% and 30\% high-level noise.
 These results verify the noise robustness of the SOM-Net.

-\subsubsection{Scatterers With Different Permittivities}
+\subsubsection{Scatterers with Different Permittivities}

 To further check the generalization ability of the SOM-Net, we also test the reconstruction performance of a star profile with varying permittivities.
 The results of Test\#17-Test\#20 are shown in Fig. \ref{star}, where the relative permittivity ranges from 1.5 to 3.0.
 And $10\%$ white Gaussian noise is added to all testing cases.
 The corresponding error metrics are summarized in Table \ref{tab4}.
-It is worth noting that the SOM-Net has shown superior performance even for the case of the relative permittivity of 3.0, where the shape and the acute angles of the scatterer can still be recovered.
+It is worth noting that the SOM-Net has shown superior performance even for the case of the relative permittivity of 3.0, where the shape and the acute angles of the scatterer can still be recovered. {The explicit constraints on physical variables and the unrolling design of SOM-Net ensure that the network learns the ISP mapping with good generalizations.}

 Although the SOM-Net successfully retrieves the high-permittivity scatterer, it is still very challenging to reconstruct scatterers with a quite high permittivity.
 One potential way to overcome this issue is to unroll the existing model that can handle the ISP with high permittivity.
-For example, the work in \cite{dubey2022phaseless} introduces an approximate model for solving high-permittivity ISP, and it is meaningful to unroll such iterative methods into neural networks to retrieves high-permittivity scatterers.
+For example, Zhong et al. \cite{zhong2019multiresolution} has demonstrated that the contraction integral equation for inversion (CIE-I) is very effective to solve highly nonlinear ISP with high contrasts.
+Sanghvi et al. \cite{sanghvi2019embedding} introduced a deep learning method to provide good initials for the two-fold SOM (TSOM) to reconstruct scatterers with high permittivity.
+Dubey et al. \cite{dubey2022phaseless} introduces a new Rytov approximation for solving high-permittivity ISP with phaseless data.
+It is meaningful to unroll such iterative methods into neural networks to retrieve high-permittivity scatterers.